QwikDev/qwik/CONTRIBUTING.md

 ## Production Build

-The `npm start` command will run development builds, type check, watch unit tests, and watch the files for changes.
+The `yarn start` command will run development builds, type check, watch unit tests, and watch the files for changes.

 A full production build will: